 Worldly life is all around us; most of us grew up leading the material life, a life based largely on pleasure and ego-gratification.
-We get some satisfaction from this, but it is a limited teaching, and therefore only provides limited satisfaction.
+We get some satisfaction from this, but it is a limited teaching, and therefore provides only limited satisfaction.
 For some people it is enough; for others not.

 If in your youth you underwent a series of spiritual experiences and then spent ten or twenty years leading the spiritual life, that means you are a spiritual seeker by nature.
 Your needs are different from someone whose main drive (and therefore main satisfaction) is in ego and ambition.